sanjitsara03/financial-report-rag/page_markdowns/Page_22.md

 The Company has adopted the amendments included in the *Annual Improvements to IFRS Standards 2018–2023 Cycle* with no material impact including the following amendments:

-### Amendments to IAS 37 – Onerous Contracts—Cost of Fulfilling a Contract
+## Amendments to IAS 37 – Onerous Contracts—Cost of Fulfilling a Contract

 The amendments specify that the ‘cost of fulfilling’ a contract comprises the ‘costs that relate directly to the contract’.
-Costs that relate directly to a contract consist of both the incremental costs of fulfilling the contract.
+Costs that relate directly to a contract consist of both the incremental costs of fulfilling